Probiotics for Horses: Gut Health, Digestion, and Performance

 Supporting Digestive Stability

-Supporting digestive stability starts with forage-first nutrition, gradual feed transitions, consistent routines, adequate hydration, and attention to stress.
-Probiotics may also be considered during periods of digestive instability, travel, feed changes, or performance demand.
+Supporting digestive stability starts with forage-first nutrition, gradual feed transitions, consistent routines, hydration, and stress management.

 Explore Horse Digestive Symptom Topics

-Use the guides below to understand specific digestive symptoms and what they may indicate about gut health:
+Use the guides below to understand specific symptoms and their connection to gut health:

 Frequently Asked Questions About Horse Digestive Symptoms